adrianw1832/mapify/README.md

 Mapify App
 -
 This web application calculates the sentiment of tweets.
-Based on the value obtained, it displays their coordinates on a world canvas in three different colors: green (positive), red (negative), yellow/orange (neutral).
+Based on the value obtained, it displays them on world canvas in red, green or yellow.

  Features
 -----

- Zoom In/Out of canvas
+ - Zoom In/Out of canvas
- Sentiment Calculator
+ - Sentiment Calculator
- Geo-location Scale
+ - Geo-location Scale
- Twitter API Stream
+ - Twitter API Stream

-This project used Twitter's API

-Deployed using Heroku

 Installation
 --
-Ensure that _mongo_ is installed on your machine.
+Ensure that _mongo_ is installed on your machine and seed it with some data.
 [Instructions here](http://docs.mongodb.org/v2.4/tutorial/install-mongodb-on-os-x/)

-Seed your local mongo database with some data in the backup folder

-Required Tokens to do so :
->TWITTER_ACCESS_TOKEN
-TWITTER_ACCESS_TOKEN_SECRET
-TWITTER_API_KEY
-TWITTER_API_SECRET

 Run `npm install` for all the dependencies.

+Node is set up to use an environment variable _PORT_ , so you'd need to export it like: ` echo export "PORT=3000" >> ~/.bash_profile`

 Run `npm start`

-Node is set up to use an environment variable _PORT_ , so you'd need to export it like: ` echo export "PORT=3000" >> ~/.bash_profile`

 Cross-Origin Resources (CORS)